muflone/django-remotes/docs/server.md

 The new host will be automatically added to the `All hosts` Hosts Groups, accordingly to the `hosts_group_auto_add` setting (see above).

+From the `Hosts groups` section you can assign each host to any group you prefer (Windows hosts, Linux hosts, client hosts).

 ---

 ## Host variables